|

 actions are reinstated.

-which the LSS CSS reinstates the C-240 following the disapproval without the
+cases in which the LSS CSS reinstates the C-240 following the disapproval

-filing of a new application, the LSS CSS shall record the current date as the
+without the filing of a new application, the LSS CSS will:

 the Settlement and Building the Plan

-the settlement, the LSS CSS shall publish the approval letter, print it locally
+approve the settlement, the LSS CSS will publish the approval letter.

-to “Claims Dates>Other Claim Dates” and select from the drop-down menu:
+Go to “Claims Dates>Other Claim Dates” and select from the drop-down

 a) Pending